ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/data-scientist.md

 Data scientists who are testing and developing solutions can work from the convenience of their R IDE on their client machine, while <a href="https://msdn.microsoft.com/en-us/library/mt604885.aspx" target="_blank">pushing the compute to the SQL Server machine</a>.
 They can then deploy the completed solutions to SQL Server 2016 by embedding calls to R in stored procedures.
 These solutions can then be further automated by the use of SQL Server Integration Services and SQL Server agent.

 This solution packet includes the R code a data scientist would develop in the **R** folder.
-It shows the stored procedures (.sql files) that can be deployed in the **SQLR** folder.
-Finally, there are four PowerShell scripts (.ps1 files) that automate the running of the SQL code.
+It then incorporates this R code in  stored procedures (.sql files) that can be found in the **SQLR** folder.
+Finally, there is a PowerShell script (.ps1 file) that automates the running of the SQL/R code.

 To try this out yourself:
 * Download this template by navigating to the top folder in this repository and using the **Clone or Download** button.